jqwik-team/jqwik/docs/user-guide.md

 - Added `@Label` to allow the [labeling of examples, properties and containers](#labeling-tests)
 - Changed license from EPL 1.0 to EPL 2.0
 - Added `@Tag` to allow the [tagging of examples, properties and containers](#tagging-tests)
+- User guide: Added links to example sources on github

 ### 0.8.6